Aboudoc/Compound/README.md

 ## Close factor

-the maximum pourcentage of the borrow token that can be repaid
+The maximum pourcentage of the borrow token that can be repaid

 For example an account has borrowed 100 DAI and is subject to liquidation

-A close factor of 50% means that we can repay up to 50% of the 100 DAI that was borrowed
+**_A close factor of 50% means that we can repay up to 50% of the 100 DAI that was borrowed_**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>